 Environmental factors are another important consideration to slow fading as the sun's UV radiation has a bleaching effect on hair color.
 In this case, sunlight directly causes fading by chemically altering both your natural pigment and the artificial color of the dye.

-Just like how you can protect your skin from sunlight using sunscreen, certain shampoos and hair products contain UV filters to reduce the damaging effect of the sun on your hair and you should look for products like this if you are outdoors often and for long periods of time.
+Just like how you can protect your skin from sunlight using sunscreen, certain shampoos and hair products contain UV filters to reduce the damaging effect of the sun on your hair, and you should look for products like this if you are outdoors often and for long periods of time.

 Pool and Beach Water

 Water that contains salt or chlorine also has a significant effect on your hair.
-Salt is drying and this increases fading by stripping moisture out of your hair and color molecules with it, whereas chlorine in pool water has a bleaching effect that directly lightens hair color very slightly.
+Salt is drying, and this increases fading by stripping moisture out of your hair and color molecules with it, whereas chlorine in pool water has a bleaching effect that directly lightens hair color very slightly.
 Mineral deposits can also change how your color looks by giving a brassy or greenish tinge to your hair over time.

-It's best to avoid exposure to either of these kinds of water if possible, but if you can't avoid it or simply don't want to, be sure to use a good chelating shampoo afterwards and follow up with a decent conditioner or treatment.
-While a chelating shampoo normally increases fading, in this situation the benefit it has in stripping salt, chlorine, and minerals out of the hair leads to less fading than if you let those accumulate.
+It's best to avoid exposure to either of these kinds of water if possible, but if you can't avoid it or simply don't want to, be sure to use a good chelating shampoo afterward and follow up with a decent conditioner or treatment.
+While a chelating shampoo normally increases fading, in this situation, the benefit it has in stripping salt, chlorine, and minerals out of the hair leads to less fading than if you let those accumulate.

 Lastly, humidity or lack thereof is another relevant consideration if you suffer from a lot of fading.
 Moisture balance is very important for the condition of your hair and for retaining color longer.

 Anything that upsets this balance can lead to an increase in fading, and this means you should use a product that protects against moisture imbalance like a hair serum if you're exposed to a lot of high or low humidity conditions.